hkspm-yp/Astro-e-calendar/README.md

 In the remaining case where the angular separation between the Sun and the first planet is larger than 60 degrees, the events will always be marked as level 1.

 For Uranus and Neptune (i.e.: j=5 and 6, defined in a Python list), the events will always be marked as level 3.

-## Updates

-- Solar eclipse is included, but please see the explanation below.
-- Lunar appulse is limited to specific conditions, please see the explanation below.

 ## Remarks, Limitations and Possible Future Updates